 QR Codes on all products will contain re-cycling information and – on foodstuffs- E numbers contained.
 Supermarkets will provide code readers for those without smart phones.
 It will make life easier for the conscientious shopper and nudge manufacturers and retailers toward the best green solutions.

-Net Zero is a worthwhile short term aspiration; but we should be looking at reversing the impacts of the industrial era by going beyond net zero emissions to net zero in total.
-It’s not enough to stop making it worse, we’ve got to fix it as best as we can.
+Net Zero is a worthwhile short term aspiration; but we should be looking at reversing the impacts of the industrial era.
+We should have the ambition to repair the planet as much as possible.